 Some units can be preconnected to files for each Fortran program by the operating system without any action necessary by the program.
-For example, units 5 and 6 are preconnected to files stdin and stdout, respectively.
+For example, units 0, 5, and 6 are preconnected to files stderr, stdin, and stdout, respectively.
+All other available units are, in essence, preconnected to the corresponding fort.n file.
+For example, unit 9 is preconnected to fort.9 and unit 10 is preconnected to fort.10.
 You also can use the assign(1) command to preconnect units.
 In either of these cases, the user program does not require an OPEN statement to connect a file for sequential access; it is preconnected.